 She started to her feet.
 “Would you like me to get you anything?”

-Although weakened by a series of prior events and once again ignited by the fatal words of her letter, the wall bluffed it’s best as I gave voice and expression to its stance of resistance.
+Although weakened by a series of prior events and once again ignited by the fatal words of her letter, the wall in my chest bluffed it’s best as I gave voice and expression to its stance of resistance.
 “I don’t need anything.”
 I looked at her to find that my words had painfully struck her.